j4zzcat/viewport/README.md

         'rtsps://host3/ABCDEFG::mpegts'
 ```

+Note that UNIFI streams transcoding cannot be changed, as it already provides the lowest latency.

 ## Theory of operation
 _Viewport_ is based on a simple client-server architecture, and is made of several parts: